alvaroaguirre/alvaroaguirre.github.io/index.md

 I am Alvaro.
 I like data, math, coffee, blues, film photography, and books.

-Currently, I am working as a Summer Researcher at the [Systemic Risk Centre](http://www.systemicrisk.ac.uk).
+Currently, I am working as a Researcher at the [Systemic Risk Centre](http://www.systemicrisk.ac.uk).
 My work consists of developing code in Julia, Python, R, and MATLAB for financial risk forecasting algorithms.
-After the summer, I will spend a few months off before joining [Bain & Company](https://www.bain.com) in January 2021 as an Associate Consultant in the Madrid office.
+I will be joining [Bain & Company](https://www.bain.com) in January 2021 as an Associate Consultant in the Madrid office.

 I recently completed my masters degree in Econometrics and Mathematical Economics at the London School of Economics with a Distinction (more info on my program [here](http://www.lse.ac.uk/study-at-lse/Graduate/Degree-programmes-2019/MSc-Econometrics-and-Mathematical-Economics)), with a full scholarship from the [Fundación Ramón Areces](https://www.fundacionareces.es/fundacionareces/en/).
 Previously, I earned a BSc in Economics from the Universdad Carlos III de Madrid, graduating summa cum laude.
 I also spent a year as a visiting student at UC Berkeley.